ska-telescope/ansible-playbooks/docs/src/kubespray/guide.rst

 	$ make cluster V_CLUSTERNAME=mycluster V_IPs="192.168.100.32 192.168.100.42 192.168.100.5" V_REMOTE_USER=jacksparrow V_PRIVATE_SSH_KEY=~/.ssh/id_rsa

 There is also a `reset` target, which enables you to destroy the cluster.
-Note that you need the same parameters as before in order to get to the machines:
+Note that you need the same parameters as before in order to access the machines:
 ::

 	$ make reset V_CLUSTERNAME=mycluster V_IPs="192.168.100.32 192.168.100.42 192.168.100.5" V_REMOTE_USER=jacksparrow V_PRIVATE_SSH_KEY=~/.ssh/id_rsa